DevResults allows you to create more than one Results Framework to map to your indicators.

 To create a new Results Framework, go to Results > Results Framework.

 Your existing Results Frameworks will be displayed in tabs along the top.
-To create a new framework, click the Manage results frameworks button in the upper right:
+To create a new framework, click the Manage results frameworks button in the lower right:

 This will open a pop-up displaying the existing frameworks.
 To add a new one, scroll to the bottom of the list and click in the empty cell where it says Click to add: